 We are now in a position to contribute to the Caribbean and Latin America by helping them in the areas that the Carnevale Network has already been successful in and have proven challenging to many in the past.

-Over the next year it is our mission to reach each even more people, and to reach out to more Carnival Music Artists, Governments, Tourist Boards and Ministry's and organisations related to Carnival and Festival Tourism, with a view towards helping them achieve their goals and market their culture.
+Over the next year it is our mission to reach each even more people, and to reach out to more Carnival music artists, Carnival groups, governments, ministries, tourism boards, travel agents, businesses and organisations related to Carnival and Festival Tourism, with a view towards helping them achieve their goals and market their cultures.